Asbestos abatement: Procedures

 An asbestos-containing building that is to be torn down may have to be sealed, and to have its asbestos safely removed before ordinary demolition can be performed.
 The asbestos removal may take longer and cost more than the actual demolition.
 For example, the former seat of parliament of East Germany, the Palast der Republik, was stripped of most of its asbestos between 1998 and 2001, before it was finally demolished starting in 2006.
+The Utah State Prison underwent a full asbestos removal before its demolition.

 New innovative methods for asbestos removal have been used.
 One example is the Lawrence Livermore National Laboratory’s B238 building, where a track mounted wet cutting saw with a diamond blade was used in order to cut the building into small sections.
 These small sections were then double wrapped in plastic, the minimum requirement when transporting asbestos material, and driven to a landfill.
 This method not only contained the asbestos material within the gunite and metal layers of the walls, but also kept workers at a safe distance since the saw was controlled remotely.

 In many countries, construction activities involving asbestos-containing materials are regulated by government agencies.

+Asbestos scrap and contaminated clothing must be placed in bags with labels that specify they contain asbestos.
+Asbestos-containing material can only be disposed at licensed asbestos waste disposal sites, as it is classified as hazardous waste.

+Occupational risks

+In the United States, the Occupational Safety and Health Administration (OSHA) as well as the American Conference of Governmental Industrial Hygienists (ACGIH) have designated a permissible exposure limit and Threshold Limit Value, respectively, of 0.1 fiber per cubic centimeter (f/cc) on the basis of pneumoconiosis, mesothelioma, and lung cancer.

+Asbestos removal workers are subject to several occupational risks, most notably, accidental inhalation of airborne asbestos fibers.
+As the industry has made a general shift from production of asbestos to its removal, workers who remove asbestos are more prone to exposure.
+Physical hazards such as cuts are also present in the workplace, as heavy machinery is occasionally used for removal, and falls are a risk as workers may remove ceiling tiles that can contain asbestos.